Disease Guide ·Ear Hematoma ·2026

 Recurring Hematomas

-Some dogs develop hematomas repeatedly, especially if the underlying allergy isn't controlled.
-Insurers may limit coverage for repeated ear hematoma claims or classify them as a chronic condition after multiple episodes.
+Dogs with uncontrolled allergies may develop repeated hematomas.
+Insurers may limit coverage for repeated claims or classify as chronic after multiple episodes.

 🇺🇸 US Pet Insurance Guide